You are here

 How many abstracts can I submit?

-Medical Students and Resident/Fellows can submit up to a total of six abstracts; two abstracts to the Clinical Vignette Competition and one abstract to each of the Research Competitions: Basic Research, Clinical Research, and Quality Improvement-Patient Safety, and High Value Care.
+Medical Students and Resident/Fellows can submit up to a total of seven abstracts; two abstracts to the Clinical Vignette Competition and one abstract to each of the Research Competitions: Basic Research, Clinical Research, High Value Care, Quality Improvement-Patient Safety, and Physician Well-being and Professional Fulfillment.

-Early Career Physicians can submit one abstract per category: Clinical Research, High Value Care, Quality Improvement/Patient Safety, and Clinical Vignette.
+Early Career Physicians can submit one abstract per category: Clinical Research, High Value Care, Quality Improvement/Patient Safety, Professional Well-being and Professional Fulfillment, and Clinical Vignette.

 What do I do if I'm having trouble logging into the Abstract Portal?